 There are two approaches to this treatment:

 A small surgical procedure will be performed around three weeks before you begin peritoneal dialysis.
 A soft, thin tube (catheter) is inserted through your abdomen and into the peritoneum by a surgeon.
 This catheter is permanently implanted.
-A healthcare expert will educate you how to administer peritoneal dialysis at home and how to prevent catheter-site infections.
+A healthcare expert will educate you on how to administer peritoneal dialysis at home and how to prevent catheter-site infections.

-The steps in a peritoneal dialysis are:
+The steps in peritoneal dialysis are:

 These steps should be repeated up to four times each day.
 Some patients prefer to have their peritoneal dialysis at night.
 A machine called a cycler pumps fluid into and out of your body as you sleep with automated peritoneal dialysis.

 The fluids in the stomach may cause the patient to feel bloated or full.
 Although it may seem unpleasant, the procedure is not painful.
-When the stomach is full with fluid, it may protrude more than usual.
+When the stomach is full of fluid, it may protrude more than usual.

 Some patients get skin infections near the catheter.
 You’re also at risk for peritonitis, an infection caused by germs entering the abdomen through the catheter.
 Fever, stomach discomfort, nausea, and vomiting are all possible symptoms.